henrietta-k/adapt-learning-wiki/Adapt-v5.3---the-one-with-ES6-8-support.md

 });
 ```

 In ES6 it is only possible to define a getter, setter or function on both the constructor's prototype object and on the class statically.
-This means that it is more difficult to assign default values on ES6 classes, but much easier to define getters and setters.
+This means that it is more difficult to assign inherited default values on ES6 classes, but much easier to define getters and setters.

 ```js
 class Class {